Tesla Science Center at Wardenclyffe

 The Tesla Science Center at Wardenclyffe (also known as TSCW) is a nonprofit organization established to develop a regional science and technology center, museum and makerspace at the site of Nikola Tesla's former Wardenclyffe laboratory on Long Island, New York.
-The center had raised money through crowdfunding to purchase the property.
+The center raised money through crowdfunding to purchase the property.
 In 2018, the Wardenclyffe site was listed on the National Register of Historic Places.